-- a. exercising prudent and effective controls and ensuring that such controls are appropriately reviewed for effectiveness and monitored for compliance on a regular basis; - b. determining the strategic aims and the organizational structure; - c. regularly reviewing management performance and ensuring that the Bank/Group has the appropriate mix of financial and human resources to run its business; - d. being conversant with relevant statutory and regulatory requirements; - e. ensuring that all Directors regularly attend meetings of the Board, agree on business objectives, financial plans and general parameters within which the Board, the Board Committees and Management are to function; - f. ensuring that systems and controls are in place to mitigate significant business risks and that exposures are identified and properly managed; - g. setting appropriate business standards, codes of corporate governance and ethical behaviour for all Directors and Employees, as well as monitoring their performance; - h. appointing the CEO or Acting CEO who is entrusted with day-to-day management of the Group and its operations, together with members of Management.
+- a. exercising prudent and effective controls and ensuring that such controls are appropriately reviewed for effectiveness and monitored for compliance on a regular basis; - b. determining the strategic aims and the organisational structure; - c. regularly reviewing management performance and ensuring that the Bank/Group has the appropriate mix of financial and human resources to run its business; - d. being conversant with relevant statutory and regulatory requirements; - e. ensuring that all Directors regularly attend meetings of the Board, agree on business objectives, financial plans and general parameters within which the Board, the Board Committees and Management are to function; - f. ensuring that systems and controls are in place to mitigate significant business risks and that exposures are identified and properly managed;

+- g. setting appropriate business standards, codes of corporate governance and ethical behaviour for all Directors and Employees, as well as monitoring their performance; and - appointing the CEO or Acting CEO who is entrusted with day-to-day management of the Group and its operations, together with members of Management.

 Over the years, the Board has created a framework through which it effectively performs its functions and discharges its liabilities.
 The Board has also established terms of reference and charters for the various Board Committees and the conduct of their meetings.

 The Members of the Board of Directors of the Bank bring to their office a mix of backgrounds and capabilities, ranging from business to financial services.
 This ensures a good blend of expertise and experience.
 Moreover, the suitability of any individual to become a Director of the Bank is, in the first place assessed by the Nomination and Remuneration Committee.
 As part of its work, this committee is tasked with performing an annual evaluation of the Board's overall performance in addition to an evaluation on the performance of each individual member.
-This includes an evaluation of the knowledge and experience of each member while also assessing their authorities and leaderships skills.
+This includes an evaluation of the knowledge and experience of each member whilst also assessing their authorities and leadership skills.
 As a result, this committee screens individuals for the position of Director against the Bank's requirements at the time.
 Subsequently, the proposal for an individual to become a Director is assessed by the MFSA, which reviews, inter alia, the individual's competence to serve as Director against established 'fit and proper' criteria.
 In this connection, the individual is required to provide all information, including detailed personal and career information, as the competent authorities may deem necessary.
 Upon appointment, new Directors receive general information about the Bank, its business and affairs, and queries in this regard are in the first instance handled by the Company Secretary and/or the CEO.

-The end of 2015 also marks the appointment of Mr Murali Subramanian as CEO, effective from 6 August 2015 and Mr Simon Lay as Deputy CEO of the Bank, effective from the same date.
-Following his appointment Mr Murali Subramanian automatically took over the duties from the Acting CEO at the Bank in order to ensure continuity and stability within the Bank.
+The end of 2016 marks the CEO's second term of office whereby in his role at the helm of the Bank he continues to grow the Bank's investment, through the acquisition by the Group of the remaining shares in Egypt Factors, whilst also ensuring stability within the Bank.
 The Bank is constantly striving to adhere to the principles of good corporate governance and will continue making changes and improvements going forward.